COVID-19-AI-Research-Project/xDNN/Projects/Matlab/1/README.md

 The Peter Moss COVID-19 AI Research Project encourages and welcomes code contributions, bug fixes and enhancements from the Github.

-Please read the [CONTRIBUTING](../../../../CONTRIBUTING.md "CONTRIBUTING") document for a full guide to forking our repositories and submitting your pull requests.
+Please read the [CONTRIBUTING](../../../../../CONTRIBUTING.md "CONTRIBUTING") document for a full guide to forking our repositories and submitting your pull requests.
 You will also find information about our code of conduct on this page.

 ## Contributors

 - [Aniruddh Sharma](https://www.leukemiaresearchassociation.ai/team/aniruddh-sharma "Aniruddh Sharma") -
-[Peter Moss Leukemia AI Research](https://www.leukemiaresearchassociation.ai "Peter Moss Leukemia AI Research") R&D Junior, Ahmedabad, Gujarat, India
+[Peter Moss Leukemia AI Research](https://www.leukemiaresearchassociation.ai "Peter Moss Leukemia AI Research") R&D Junior, Ahmedabad, Gujarat, India.

 - [Nitin Mane](https://www.leukemiaresearchassociation.ai/team/nitin-mane "Nitin Mane") - [Peter Moss Leukemia AI Research](https://www.leukemiaresearchassociation.ai "Peter Moss Leukemia AI Research")
-AI R&D, Aurangabad, India
+AI R&D, Aurangabad, India.

 &nbsp;

 # Versioning

 We use SemVer for versioning.
-For the versions available, see [Releases](../../../../releases "Releases").
+For the versions available, see [Releases](../../../../../releases "Releases").

 &nbsp;

 # License

-This project is licensed under the **MIT License** - see the [LICENSE](../../../../LICENSE "LICENSE") file for details.
+This project is licensed under the **MIT License** - see the [LICENSE](../../../../../LICENSE "LICENSE") file for details.

 &nbsp;

 # Bugs/Issues

-We use the [repo issues](../../../../issues "repo issues") to track bugs and general requests related to using this project.
+We use the [repo issues](../../../../../issues "repo issues") to track bugs and general requests related to using this project.
 See
-[CONTRIBUTING](../../../../CONTRIBUTING.md "CONTRIBUTING") for more info on how to submit bugs, feature requests and proposals.
+[CONTRIBUTING](../../../../../CONTRIBUTING.md "CONTRIBUTING") for more info on how to submit bugs, feature requests and proposals.